Marvel Super Heroes vs. Street Fighter: Playable characters

 Marvel Super Heroes vs. Street Fighter features a roster of 17 playable fighters, with nine World Warriors from the Street Fighter universe and eight heroes from the Marvel Universe.
 All of the X-Men characters featured in X-Men vs. Street Fighter, with the exception of Cyclops and Wolverine, are replaced with characters from other Marvel Comics properties, such as Captain America, Spider-Man, and the Hulk.
 Most of the Street Fighter characters from the previous game return, with the exception of Cammy and Charlie (although Charlie is actually still in the game as a palette swapped secret character named "Shadow"), who are replaced by Dan and Sakura.
 In addition to the 17 immediately playable characters, the roster also contains six secret characters, all of which are palette swaps of existing fighters with different moveset properties.

 The Japanese arcade and console versions of Marvel Super Heroes vs. Street Fighter include an exclusive character named Norimaro.
 Norimaro is an original character created and owned by Japanese comedian Noritake Kinashi, who represents neither Marvel nor Capcom.
-Due to licensing issues from Marvel as they were against the character fighting their heroes, Norimaro is not available in the international releases or most later ports of the game.
-Norimaro was restored for the Fighting Collection re-release of the game, making him playable outside of Japan for the first time.
+Norimaro is not available in the international releases of the game due to licensing issues from Marvel as he did not align with their brand image and characters.
+Norimaro was restored for the Fighting Collection re-release of the game, making him playable outside of Japan.